- Online Services User Agreement

 California law entitles our California customers to request additional information from a business which shares personally identifiable information with third parties for their direct marketing purposes.
 We do not share personally identifiable information with unaffiliated third parties, for their own direct marketing purposes.
 We may share personally identifiable information with some same-branded affiliates, however, for those affiliates' direct marketing purposes.
 If you contact us, we will provide you with the names and addresses of our same-branded affiliates in California and a list of personally identifiable information that we may have shared with them.

-K. How does Bright House protect children’s privacy?
+K. How does Spectrum protect children's privacy?

 We do not knowingly collect personally identifiable information from anyone under the age of 13 over our Service.
 Our Services are not directed at, or intended for use by, children under the age of 13.
 Children should always get permission from a parent or guardian before sending personal information over the Internet.
 Other services or web pages accessed through our Service may have different policies on collection of information pertaining to children and you should consult their privacy policies and read their notices.